avyanab/avyanab/README.md

 I'm transitioning from healthcare administration to tech and enjoying the journey!
 I'm currently learning all things ☁️cloud computing☁️ with a goal to become a DevOps/Cloud Engineer.
 Here are a few fun facts:

-🌎 - I love traveling, tropical beaches, and trying new food/drinks.
+🌎 - I love traveling, tropical beaches, and trying new food/drinks (like a true earth sign ♉️).
 I would go to Jamaica once a month if I could.

 🎶 - Most times you'll find me listening to Lofi Girl when I'm studying or working on projects.
 Other times, I switch between Coldplay & Miguel.